benmarwick/bm-vita/README.md

 These are the source files for my CV, bibliography, and narrative.
 The PDF output looks beautiful, I think.
-But it's extremely time-consuming to update and maintain since this is the only document that use LaTeX for.
+But it's extremely time-consuming to update and maintain since this is the only document that use LaTeX for and I forget everything I know about LaTeX in the time between updating this.

 When editing, remember to escape &, #, _ etc with \